 ** Results and discussion can be merged into one section.

-For reviews and other types of articles, authors can adapt the titles of the chapters.
+For reviews articles and other types of articles, authors can adapt the titles of the chapters.
 However, they must provide the following sections: Abstract, Introduction, Conclusion, Acknowledgements and References.

 • The title of the article should have Title as style.